obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 ### Serious offenses

-Users who commit these offences will be immediately banned from the official Obsidian community channels.
+Users who commit these offenses will be immediately banned from the official Obsidian community channels.

 #### Harassment